k-yamanishi/ansible_gis/README.md

     and mapcache.
   - The glassfish has JDBC Connection pool to the PostGIS server.
 See management console https://localhost:14848 (for Vagrant ) or https://server:4848/.

+- notice
+  you must use ansible over 2.4